Devjosef/vibe-guard/vscode-extension/README.md

 # Vibe-Guard VS Code Extension

 A VS Code extension that integrates Vibe-Guard security scanning directly into your editor.
+Now includes container security scanning for Kubernetes, Dockerfiles, and container registries.

 ## Features